 So is the Bible teaching us that the disembodied spirits of dead people float around in the earth and possess people?
 That is a contradiction to every other scripture in the NT.
 So what is this demonization all about and why does Jesus cast out the dead spirits of those who are worshipped at idols?

 Have you ever noticed that when Jesus cast out a demon, the result was always a physical healing of some kind of the person was set back in his “right mind”?
 It wasn’t because it was a demon causing it.
 It was because Jesus healed them.
 Go back and read Matthew 8: 16, "When evening came, many who were demon-possessed were brought to him, and he drove out the spirits with a word and healed all the sick.17 This was to fulfill what was spoken through the prophet Isaiah: “He took up our infirmities and bore our diseases.”
-Where in that fulfillment passage does it say that he dealt with our demons?
-No he healed them.
+Where in that passage of Isaiah does it say that he dealt with our demons?
+No it predicted that he healed them.
 That was the real underlying problem.
 Infirmity and disease.

 The Humility of God